Why Are Exchange Rates So Smooth? A Household Finance Explanation, with YiLi Chien and Hanno Lustig,

 The New EU Member States: Convergence and Stability, 2005, Detken, Carsten, Vitor Gaspar and Gilles Noblet (Ed.), 75-104: European Central Bank

-Exchange Rates, Invoicing Currencies, and the Margins of Exports, with Kwan Yong Lee, Revised and Resubmitted
+Exchange Rates, Invoicing Currencies, and the Margins of Exports, with Kwan Yong Lee, Resubmitted

 Real Exchange Rate Misalignments and Non-Homothetic Preferences, with Michael Lorenzo